Higgs Field

 Near-cancellation of rotation

-This is why the 2D mathematics of the Feynman relation and L-R modon matching works for the 3D substrate: the physics that determines \xi and \omega_0 operates at the in-plane scale, where the system is effectively two-dimensional (confirmed by the Blatter \Lambda = \xi crossover mapping above).
+This is why the 2D mathematics of the Feynman relation and L-R modon matching works for the 3D substrate: the physics that determines \xi operates at the in-plane scale, where the system is effectively two-dimensional (confirmed by the Blatter \Lambda = \xi crossover mapping above); \omega_0 itself is set separately, in the gravity sector.
 The vertical coupling through the polar jet springs is softer and more elastic — it sets d but does not modify the in-plane lattice geometry.

 Connection to the Higgs VEV